 If your upgrade ran successfully, you can skip this section.
-If you run into issues, here are some tips to help you.
+If you run into issues, here are some tips to help you:

 - If you are trying to upgrade and running into issues, remember the tips we presented before you began.
 Most upgrade issues are due to corrupted data.
-The only way to fix issues of this kind is to fix or remove the corrupt data.
-Fortunately, in Liferay DXP 7.1 and onwards, you can resume the upgrade from where you left off. - A common, yet easily addressed, issue with the upgrade is properties settings that have typos.
+The only way to fix issues of this kind is to fix or remove the corrupt data. - A common, yet easily addressed, issue with the upgrade is properties settings that have typos.
 If the upgrade is not connecting to the database or not finding the correct files in the Liferay installation, double check the properties files.